Trahloc/midi-qol/Getting Started.md

 2. Configure midi-qol to work the way you want.
 3. Get some midi-compatible items to make all this automation stuff work.

 ## Prequisites
 ### Modules you must also install
 #### libsocket
 #### libwrapper
+#### Dynamic Active Effects
 #### Advanced Macros
-Whilst not always required, just install it and be done with it.
+No longer required or supported.
 ### Modules you really should install
-#### Dynamic Effects using Active Effects.
-This is not strictly required but your life will be easier with it installed and is assumed for the rest of this dcoument.

 #### Times-up
 Required if you want effects to automatically be removed on expiry, either world time on combat turn/round.
 If you want time to advance in your world both **Simple Calendar** and **Small Time** are highly recommended.

 ### Modules that are nice to have
-#### Combat Utility Belt or Convenient Effects
+#### Convenient Effects or Condition Lab and Triggler
 Convenient Effects provides status effects, like blinded charmed and so pre-configured and can be applied to targets as the result of using an item.
 In addition, when using an item midi can automatically apply the convenient effects defined effects for that spell.

-Combat utility belt (CUB) allows configuration of status effects which you can apply with midi-qol.
+Condition Lab and triggler (CLT) allows configuration of status effects which you can apply with midi-qol.
-CUB allows hiding of target names in chat cards for the standard rolls (attack/damage/saves) and complements midis hiding of target names.
-Midi uses the CUB settings for which actors should be hidden.

-CUB Concentration automation and midi-qol concentration automation are not compatible - choose one.

 ### Monks Token Bar/Let Me Roll That for You.
 When automating saving throws both of these modules allow you to have players roll their own saving throws and midi-qol will interact with them to prompt for and record the saving throws.
 Both are recommended.
 The only "issue" is that monk's token bar will not hide the monster names when displayed.